Mastercard/biller-management-reference-app/README.md

 - Argument: An argument which defines the feature user wants to run through command line.
 If you don't specify this argument, it will run all the features("Add", "Update" and "Deactivate") one after the other

-Add : Add a new Biller into Billpay Exchange
+  - Add : Add a new Biller into Billpay Exchange

-Update : Update an existing Biller in Billpay Exchange
+  - Update : Update an existing Biller in Billpay Exchange

-Deactivate : Deactivate an existing Biller from Billpay Exchange
+  - Deactivate : Deactivate an existing Biller from Billpay Exchange

-All: Combine "Add", "Update", "Deactivate" into one request
+  - All: Combine "Add", "Update", "Deactivate" into one request

-- Command line example to run one feature of the application:
+- Command line examples:
+  - "Add Biller":
+`java -jar target/biller-management-client-1.0.0.jar Add`.

+  - "Update Biller":
+`java -jar target/biller-management-client-1.0.0.jar Update`.

+  - "Deactivate Biller":
+`java -jar target/biller-management-client-1.0.0.jar Deactivate`.

+  - Run "All" scenarios in one request:
-`java -jar target/biller-management-client-1.0.0.jar getbenefits` using this command the application runs only getbenefits feature.
+`java -jar target/biller-management-client-1.0.0.jar All`.

-- To run more than one feature then specify the features with comma separated.
-Example: `java -jar target/biller-management-client-1.0.0.jar add,update` here it executes only these 2 features.

-- To run all the features use this command: `java -jar target/biller-management-client-1.0.0.jar`.

-- To run the feature one after the other execute the command `java -jar target/biller-management-client-1.0.0.jar add` then again run the command with different feature `java -jar target/biller-management-client-1.0.0.jar update` and so on.

 <br />